soulessjesus/AGIX/README.md

 Dependencies

-The AGI chatbot requires the following dependencies:
+The AGIX chatbot requires the following dependencies:

     Python 3.7 or later
     Hugging Face Transformers